HowToDoThis/SharpZipLib/README.md

 # About This Fork
-This Fork are using .NET 5.0 as base, and fix solution by CodeAnalysis or my self for personal project used.
+This Fork are using .NET 5.0 as base, and fix solution by CodeAnalysis or myself for personal project used.

 # SharpZipLib